 Democratizing software development at Shell is a global behavioural change programme.
 It relies on dedicated teams that support the developer community and an enabling framework to manage security risks, data handling and other IT concerns.
 We nurture a new work culture that adopts and develops apps from tools from other companies like Microsoft and Salesforce.
 This is aligned with our wider effort do democratise AI and support digital literacy among our staff.
 My lesson from this journey: shifting attitudes and behaviours is a challenge worth taking!

-Back in Deer Park, the data generated by Fernando’s app has helped improve the site’s pump management strategy for over a year, beyond the original intent.
-It is used by site management to compare maintenance costs versus pump reliability and has proven useful to the Deer Park’s maintenance department in diagnosing common failure trends.
+Back in the refinery, the data generated by Fernando’s app has helped improve the site’s pump management strategy for over a year, beyond the original intent.
+It is used by site management to compare maintenance costs versus pump reliability and has proven useful to the maintenance department in diagnosing common failure trends.
 In addition, the app’s data is now fully integrated into the facility’s performance dashboard.

 Fernando’s story is one of empowerment, continuous learning and enjoyment of “do it yourself” software development.
 This is a story shared by many colleagues at Shell and it’s just the beginning of this transformative journey.

 To hear more about Shell’s citizen development journey, watch this interview of Nils Kappeyne with Richard Holsman, Accenture Microsoft Business Group Lead, Europe.